cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 ### Customizing the Virtual Keyboard

-**To control the appearance of the virtual keyboard background**, use the following CSS variable:
+**To control the appearance of the virtual keyboard background**, set the value of the following CSS variables to a CSS color:
-- `--keyboard-background`, a color
+- `--keyboard-background`
-- `--keyboard-text`, a color
+- `--keyboard-text`
-- `--keyboard-text-active`, a color
+- `--keyboard-text-active`
-- `--keyboard-background-border`, a color
+- `--keyboard-background-border`

 </section>